Graham-Hayes/AC-Ink-Integration/README.md

 Your main JSON file from your Ink story goes in the Main Story field.
 It is assumed that you will use one monolithic story for your game.

 To enable saving you need to create a global variable in the Variables Manager of the string type.
 You can call it anything, but note its ID number and set Var ID to that number.

+## ActionInkChoice

+This class is a "shadow action" it shouldn't be used in a normal Action List, it's called by ActionInkRunScript for creating an action that shows the Conversation menu with your Ink choices.

 ## Setting Default Behaviour